FaserF/hassio-addons/vaultwarden/DOCS.md

 To set the limit, you can use this setting: 10MB would be `10485760`.

-To set the limit, you can use this setting: 10MB would be `10485760`.

 ## Migration

 If you are switching from the official add-on to this custom version (or vice versa), please read the [Migration Guide](MIGRATION.md).